-Paypal has it’s share of horror stories.
+Paypal has its share of horror stories.
 Travel to a new country (without their special security key), log in, account frozen.
 Fight with Paypal.
 Rinse, Repeat.
-Unlike your bank at home, Paypal isn’t a phone call away, and has been known to keep thousands of dollars locked away until they see fit.
+Unlike your bank at home, Paypal isn’t a phone call away, and has been known to keep thousands of dollars locked away until it sees fit.

 Surf Securely Over Open Wifi